plutec/shutterFW/README.md

 Now, the timming to up/down the blind are configured.
 Remind that this behaviour is managed by the MCU, not any code in this repository related with that.

+# Compilation
+Copy the file config_h to config.h, change your information (WiFi network and MQTT) and compile using platform.io

 # First flash
-This comment in Tasmota issues is clarify:
+This comment in Tasmota issues is very clear:

-NOTE that the user was wrong, the GPIO for flash is SW, close to GND (both soldered).
+NOTE that the user was wrong, the GPIO0 for flash is SW, close to GND (both soldered).
 The pinout "RES1" is not required.

 https://github.com/arendst/Tasmota/issues/5059#issuecomment-546736419

 # Firmware update
-It is in URL: http://<ip>:8080/update
+When you first the first time, you can use this URL to do the next: http://<ip>:8080/update